Reliable Time Prediction in the Markov Stochastic Block Model: Implementation and Experiments

 \subsection{Inferring the number of communities}

 In this section, we propose a heuristic based on the learned emission probabilities from the Baum-Welch algorithm to estimate the number of communities $K$ of our model.
-The proposed approach consists in running the Baum-Welch algorithm for a finite list of possible number of clusters $\{K_{min},\dots, K_{max}\}=\mathcal K \subset \mathds N^*$.
-For each $K \in \mathcal K$, we denote $O^{(K)}$ the matrix of emission probabilities learned by the algorithm when we consider that the number of communities is $K$.
-For any $K \in \mathcal K$, we define For any $K \in \mathcal K$ and any $k,l \in [K], \; k\neq l$, $O^{(K)}_{l,k}+O^{(K)}_{k,l} $ represents the probability that the clustering algorithm predicts community $k$ or $l$ if the true cluster is the other one. \begin{itemize} \item When $K $ is less than or equal to the true number of clusters, $M^{(K)}$ stays small as soon as the graph is large enough and as the clustering algorithm used is efficient. \item When $K $ becomes greater then the true number of clusters, $M^{(K)}$ is larger compared to the previous case because at least one true cluster will be arbitrarily split in two different groups by the clustering algorithm. \end{itemize} Based on this remark, we propose to estimate the number of communities by choosing the value $K \in \mathcal K$ leading to the larger positive jump of the function $K \mapsto M^{(K)}$ namely
+The proposed approach consists in running the Baum-Welch algorithm for a finite list of possible number of clusters $\{K_{min},\dots, K_{max}\}=\mathcal K \subset \mathbb N^*$.
+For each $K \in \mathcal K$, we denote $\hat O^{(K)}$ the matrix of emission probabilities learned by Algorithm~\ref{algo:RMSBM} when we consider that the number of communities is $K$.
+For any $K \in \mathcal K$, we define For any $K \in \mathcal K$ and any $k,l \in [K], \; k\neq l$, $\hat O^{(K)}_{l,k}+\hat O^{(K)}_{k,l} $ represents the probability that the clustering algorithm predicts community $k$ or $l$ if the true cluster is the other one. \begin{itemize} \item When $K $ is less than or equal to the true number of clusters, $M^{(K)}$ stays small as soon as the graph is large enough and as the clustering algorithm used is efficient.

+Typically if the observed graph has $4$ hidden communities, we expect the clustering algorithm run with $K=3$ to return a partition of the nodes that is - in the ideal case - of the form $(G_1,G_2,G_3\cup G_4)$.
+In this ideal case, it holds $M^{(3)}=0$.
+Stated otherwise, we believe that the clustering algorithm will merge true clusters to output a partition of nodes with only $K$ groups while the true underlying structure of the graph contains more than $K$ clusters. \item When $K $ becomes greater then the true number of clusters, $M^{(K)}$ is larger compared to the previous case because at least one true cluster will be arbitrarily split in two different groups by the clustering algorithm.

+For example, let us consider that the observed graph has $4$ hidden communities and that we run the clustering algorithm with $K=5$.
+In this case, a possible way to interpret the latent structure of the graph into $5$ groups is to consider the partition of the nodes given by $(G_1,G_2,G_3, G_4^{(1)}, G_4^{(2)})$ where $ G_4^{(1)} \cup G_4^{(2)} = G_4$.
+Stated otherwise, we have arbitrarily split one true cluster in two groups.
+Considering that the true labels of the nodes is given by $(G_1,G_2,G_3, G_4^{(1)}, G_4^{(2)})$, we understand that the clustering algorithm will have difficulties to obtain the label $4$ for nodes in $G_4^{(1)}$ and the label $5$ for nodes in $G_4^{(2)}$ because nodes belonging to $G_4=G_4^{(1)} \cup G_4^{(2)}$ have the same connection probabilities.
+Hence, we expect clustering errors leading to $\hat O_{4,5} + \hat O_{5,4}>0$ and thus $M^{(K)}>0$. \end{itemize} Based on this remark, we propose to estimate the number of communities by choosing the value $K \in \mathcal K$ leading to the larger positive jump of the function $K \mapsto M^{(K)}$ namely